ramitsarkar902/ramitsarkar902/README.md

 - 👋 Hi, I’m Ramitsarkar
 - 👀 I’m interested in Web Dev and Competitive Coding
-- 🌱 I’m currently learning back-End Dev
+- 🌱 I’m currently learning BlockChain managment and React
-- 💞️ I’m looking to collaborate on Web projects
+- 💞️ Looking forward to collaborate on Web projects
 - 📫 How to reach me on insta @ramit_sarkar

 <!---